Principles for a Sustainable Water Future

 Left to right: Delta Mendota Canal, California Aqueduct, and Interstate 5.

-California’s water is a public resource subject to private rights to its use.
+California’s water is a public resource; its use, however, is subject to private rights to its use.
 The State is required by law to protect the public trust in California’s water for the access and enjoyment of all.
-Unfortunately, the public nature of water is frequently ignored in public decision-making.
-Major river systems such as the San Joaquin River have been degraded for private benefit, tragically ruining public trust resources.
+Unfortunately, this clear legal obligation is frequently ignored in policy making.
+Major river systems such as the San Joaquin River have been degraded for private benefit, destroying public trust resources.

-Major water projects have been built with public money to deliver water from where it is deemed to be in surplus to areas of uncontrolled growth.
-However, some critical water systems cannot deliver water as promised because of increasing concern over water quality, habitat and endangered species protection.
-Yet California continues to grow, putting more pressure on our limited water supplies.
-The solution promoted by the water industry is to pump more groundwater and build more reservoirs and canals, strategies which only exacerbate environmental and water quality problems.
-Reasonable solutions based on greater efficiency of use have been ignored.
+Massive publicly funded projects have been built in regions relatively abundant in water for deliveries to areas where water is scarce, fueling uncontrolled and ultimately unsustainable growth.
+However, some ambitious and extremely expensive projects cannot deliver water as promised because of increasing concern over water quality and habitat and endangered species protection.
+Yet California continues to grow, putting ever-increasing pressure on our limited water supplies.
+The solution promoted by the water-exploitation industry is to pump more groundwater and build more reservoirs and canals, but these strategies only exacerbate our economic, environmental and water quality problems.
+As the current drought confirms, water remains a limited resource in California.
+Nothing we can do will significantly increase the amount of snowpack that constitutes our main source of developed water.
+We cannot build our way out of this crisis; but reasonable water management based on greater efficiency of use is a solution.

-We can meet the needs of the state, including population growth, habitat and wildlife restoration, by using water much more efficiently than we do at present.
-To accomplish this goal, the California Water Impact Network proposes a set of Principles for a Sustainable Water Future in California.
-These principles outline what is needed to achieve a comprehensive, holistic, integrated, and sustainable water policy for the State.
+We can meet our needs – for our economy, for urban ratepayers, for environmentally sound farming, for fisheries and wildlife -- by using water much more efficiently than we do at present.
+To meet this goal, the California Water Impact Network proposes a set of Principles for a Sustainable Water Future in California.
+These principles outline a comprehensive, integrated, and sustainable water policy for the State.